 When it comes to reviewing self-balancing scooters it’s difficult to find credible sources.
-Very few of these products are featured on independent review sites like Cnet, Which?
-Or Consumer Review.
-We made our shortlist based primarily on sales.
-After that, we looked at reliable brands like Swagtron to help provide newer products on our list.
+Very few of these products are featured on independent review sites like Cnet or Consumer Review.
+We made our shortlist based primarily on sales and item popularity.
+After that, we narrowed down our list of hoverboards by focusing primarily on brands with an established brand.
 Finally, we conducted extensive research using Amazon’s confirmed user reviews to assess how well these products performed over time.

 Our write ups are based on our expertise in these products and what we thought customers would want to see in a product.
-The primary features for each hover-board are weight, charge time and engine size.
-Afterwards we assessed top-speed, weight capacity and price to decide who these products would be suited to.
-Manufacturing quality was assessed using confirmed user reviews.
+The primary features for each hover-board are rider weight, charge time, range and max speed.
+Afterwards we assessed the controls, features and price to decide which products would make the cut for the best hoverboards of 2018.
+Manufacturing quality was assessed using confirmed user reviews and most importantly, cross-referenced against government hoverboard recalls to make sure we weren’t recommending any faulty or dangerous hoverboard models!
 This gave us a good idea of how each product would fare in the rough and tumble world of hover-boarding.

 Self-balancing scooters are manufactured with these two categories in mind.
 It´s worth mentioning that children are actually better equipped to ride hover-boards than adults.
 A lower center of gravity combined with less weight makes children the ideal riders of self-balancing scooters.
 From a parent’s perspective though, there might be a few things to consider before giving your child a 1000W speedster.

 If you’re buying a self-balancing scooter as a toy then you’ll likely want to keep costs down a little bit.
-There’s plenty of scooters available for around $300.
+There’s plenty of hoverboards available for around $300.
 These won’t last forever, but they will have enough quality to make a great present.
 The only warning I’d give to potential buyer’s is to avoid going below $100.
-The cheapest models on the market are usually manufactured poorly.
+The cheapest model self-balancing scooter on the market are usually manufactured poorly.
 This can lead to a lot of disappointment if the product stops working or, in some cases, will be just plain dangerous.
-When you’re buying a scooter always look for the UL22772 certificate which shows a product is compliant with US safety regulations.
+When you’re buying a hoverboard always look for the UL22772 certificate which shows a product is compliant with US safety regulations.